-Internet Explorer 11 is a pre-installed built-in browser for Windows 10.
+Internet Explorer 11 is a pre-installed built-in browser in Windows 10.
 There is no need for you to download Internet Explorer 11 for Windows 10.
-If you can’t find Internet Explorer in your Windows 10 computer, here’s what you can do to re-enable it.
+If you can’t find Internet Explorer in your Windows 10 computer, this guide will show you how to re-enable it.

 Just so you know, Internet Explorer wouldn’t be pinned to the taskbar by default.
 There will also not be a shortcut for it on the desktop unless you create one for it.
 To find and open Internet Explorer in Windows 10, you will have to manually search for it in the start menu or via Cortana.
 Go to start menu, type Internet Explorer to open it.
 Optionally, you can right-click it and then select Pin to Start to have it pinned to your taskbar for easy access.

 In some rare circumstances, if you can’t find Internet Explorer anywhere as if it’s totally gone from Windows 10, here’s what you can do to bring it back.

 Internet Explorer 11 download for Windows 10 64-bit

 Before you download IE 11, you should try the method below to enable IE 11 in Windows 10 in case if it’s already installed but was disabled (which is usually the case).

 If you are sure IE 11 isn’t installed on your Windows 10 system or if you insist to download and reinstall IE 11 instead, go to https://www.microsoft.com/en-us/download/details.aspx?id=41628 (by Microsoft.com) to download Internet Explorer 11 offline installer for Windows 10 64-bit.

 Make sure Internet Explorer feature is enabled in the Windows features settings.
 If Internet Explorer 11 is disabled in Windows Features, it won’t be installed and you won’t be able to find it from the programs list.
 Here’s how to turn on Internet Explorer 11 for Windows 10